-This is not necessarily an issue with bodyweight squatting.
-The issue comes when you add weight.
+This is not necessarily an issue with the bodyweight squat.
+However, the issue comes when you add weight.

 Learn to hold tension without weight.

-Then, when you switch to the weighted variation, you will not have to re-learn the movement.
+Then, when you switch to the weighted variation, you won't have to re-learn the movement.

 Before you even think about adding weight to your squats, you must fix this issue.
 There is absolutely no way around it.

-It may sound bossy but trust me - your knees will thank you for it.
+It may sound like an exaggeration but trust us - your knees will thank you for it.